Garden of Hope How-To Guide

 There are ticks in the garden, as everywhere this rainy season, so take precautions.
 Wear light colored long -sleeved clothing when possible and tuck your pants legs into your socks.
 DEET sprays around feet, ankles and arms are a good idea.
 So are hats or other head covers.
 Of course a shower afterwards, is essential, and a safe place outside or a plastic bag to put your clothing in to avoid bringing stray ticks into the house.

-BACKGROUND INFORMATION: We are trying to document all of the work, the number volunteers and the pounds of food grown so that the Town of Yorktown has evidence that the garden is being well-used and should preserve it’s tax-exempt status.
-There is a growing Garden coalition with area groups and the leaders, Paul Silverman and Jessica Nevins, will be keeping track and helping to provide lists of pantries and their days of operation so that as many people as possible can get the healthy veggies.
+BACKGROUND INFORMATION: We are trying to document all of the work, the number volunteers and the pounds of food grown.
+There is a growing Garden coalition with area groups led by Garden of Hope manager Paul Silverman, who will be keeping track and helping to provide lists of pantries and their days of operation so that as many people as possible can get the healthy veggies.
 There will also be more publicity efforts in social media, print media and more.
 Feel free to share info about this.